 Try making up your own songs and rhymes.
 Use rhymes with actions and props to support multi-sensory learning.
 And draw children's attention to alliteration and rhyming words.
 There's loads online you can use to help you.

-- Download Bookstart's rhymetime factsheets including how to overcome common fears and worries about leading a rhymetime.
+- Download Bookstart's rhymetime top tips including how to overcome common fears and worries about leading a rhymetime.

 - Listen to a rhymetime at a library (it has the song words too).